Skip to content

 calculate_ndvi(optical: xarray.Dataset) -> xarray.Dataset

-Calculate NDVI from an xarray Dataset containing spectral bands.
+Calculate NDVI (Normalized Difference Vegetation Index) from spectral bands.

 Parameters: